fabric8io/fabric8/examples/cxf-jaxrs/README.md

 You can run the example:

-1. If you have already run the example using the prebuilt version as described above, you must first uninstall the examples-cxf-jaxrs feature by entering the following command in the ServiceMix console:

-        features:uninstall examples-cxf-jaxrs

-2. Install the example by entering the following command in the ServiceMix console:
+Install the example by entering the following command in the Fuse ESB console:

-        features:install examples-cxf-jaxrs

-   It makes use of the ServiceMix features facility.
-For more information about the features facility, see the README.md file in the examples parent directory.
+         osgi:install -s fab:mvn:org.fusesource.examples/cxf-jaxrs/${project.version}

 ### Running a client

-You can browse WSDL at:
+You can browse WADL at:

 	http://localhost:8181/cxf/crm/customerservice?_wadl&_type=xml